Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 push_back!(box_b, button_b)
 ```

-By connecting the same handler to both of these buttons signals, we have two identically behaving objects, that are still separate widget instances.
+By connecting the same handler to both of these buttons' signals, we have two identically behaving objects, that are still separate widget instances.

 ### Size Request

-Moving onto the properties that determines the widgets size, we have its **size request**.
+Moving onto the properties that determines the widget's size, we have its **size request**.
 This is a [`Vector2f`](@ref Vector2) which governs the minimum width and height of the widget, in pixels.
 Once set with [`set_size_request!`](@ref), no matter what, that widget will always allocate at least that amount of space.

-By default, all widgets size request is `Vector2f(0, 0)`.
-Setting the width and/or height of a widgets size request to `0` will tell the size manager, the algorithm determining the widgets final size on screen, that the widget has not made a request for a minimum size.
+By default, all widget's size request is `Vector2f(0, 0)`.
+Setting the width and/or height of a widget's size request to `0` will tell the size manager, the algorithm determining the widget's final size on screen, that the widget has not made a request for a minimum size.
 A size request may not be negative.

-Manipulating the size request to influence a widgets minimum size is also called **size-hinting**.
+Manipulating the size request to influence a widget's minimum size is also called **size-hinting**.

 ### Accessing Widget Size

-We can query information about a widgets current and target size using multiple functions, some of which are only available after a widget is **realized**.
+We can query information about a widget's current and target size using multiple functions, some of which are only available after a widget is **realized**.
 Realization means that the widget is initialized, has chosen its final size on screen, and is ready to be displayed.
 When these conditions are met, any widget will emit its signal `realize`.

 Once realized, [`get_allocated_size`](@ref) and [`get_position`](@ref) return the current size and position of a widget, in pixels.

-This size may or may not be equal to what we size-hinted the widget to, as size-hinting only determines the widgets *minimum size*.
+This size may or may not be equal to what we size-hinted the widget to, as size-hinting only determines the widget's *minimum size*.
 The layout manager is free to allocate a size larger than that.

 Lastly, [`get_natural_size`](@ref) will access the size preferred by the layout manager.
 This size will always be equal to or larger than the size request.
 When trying to predict the size a widget has, `get_natural_size` will give us the best estimate.
 Once the widget and all its children are realized, `get_allocated_size` and `get_position`  will gives us the exact value.

 Layout management is complex and the algorithm behind managing the size of the totality of all widgets is sophisiticated.
 Users of Mousetrap are not required to understand this exact mechanism, only how to influence it.

-On top of a widgets size request, a widgets final allocated size depends on a number of other variables.
+On top of a widget's size request, a widget's final allocated size depends on a number of other variables.

 ### Margin